The Official Coronavirus Numbers Are Wrong, and Everyone Knows It

 The point is that every country’s numbers are the result of a specific set of testing and accounting regimes.
 Everyone is cooking the data, one way or another.
 And yet, even though these inconsistencies are public and plain, people continue to rely on charts showing different numbers, with no indication that they are not all produced with the same rigor or vigor.
 This is bad.
 It encourages dangerous behavior such as cutting back testing to bring a country’s numbers down or slow-walking testing to keep a country’s numbers low.

-Read: A coronavirus quarantine in the America could be a legal mess
+Read: A coronavirus quarantine in America could be a giant legal mess

 The other problem is, now that the U.S. appears to be ramping up testing, the number of cases will grow quickly.
 Public-health officials are currently cautioning people not to worry as that happens, but it will be hard to disambiguate what proportion of the ballooning number of cases is the result of more testing and what proportion is from the actual spread of the virus.